- There were a record number of A&E attendances—almost 24 million—in England in 2017.

 Record attendances and longer waits

-There were 23.4 million attendances at A&E in England last year (2016/17)—a record number.
-That was almost two million more than in 2010/11.
-89% were seen within four hours of arriving in A&E, across all types of A&E. In major A&E departments (the largest, 24-hour consultant-led units) 84% of attendances were seen within four hours in 2016/17.
+There were 23.6 million attendances at A&E in England last year (2017)—a record number.
+That was almost three million more than in 2010.
+89% were seen within four hours of arriving in A&E, across all types of A&E. In major A&E departments (the largest, 24-hour consultant-led units) 83% of attendances were seen within four hours in 2017.

-88% of patients were seen within four hours of arriving at A&E in January to March this year—a record low for such a period (these are the latest figures available).
+88% of patients were seen within four hours of arriving at A&E in October to December last year—a record low for such a period (these are the latest figures available).
 Major A&E departments are further away from the target, although it applies to A&E departments as a whole.
-81% were seen in four hours over this period, again a record low for this time of year.
+82% were seen in four hours over this period, again a record low for this time of year.

 Winter sees the longest waits and most targets missed

 Waiting times are longer on average in winter.
 The same is broadly true for breaches of the waiting time targets, although these are now happening routinely throughout the year.
-The targets weren’t met at all in 2016.
+The targets weren’t met at all in 2016 or in 2017.

-Major A&E departments have fallen below the standard for the majority of the past five years.
+Major A&E departments have fallen below the standard for the majority of the past six years.
 The national targets are for all A&E units as a whole, not just major departments.

 But fewer people attend A&E in the winter